arrowtype/recursive/docs/03-slnt_ital-axis-rename-tests/README.md

  I don't know of an "italic" Arabic, but presumably, it would be possible for a single Arabic typeface to have a standard style, plus a secondary style that might have more-handwritten letterforms.

- Even though "Italics" in some typefaces (such as Arial) are simply slanted versions of the general style, this is more of an exception than a rule – and these "Italics" are still used to provide emphasis in text in a similar manner to other type systems.
+ Even though "Italics" in some typefaces (such as Arial) are simply slanted versions of the general style, this is more of an exception than a rule.
+These styles are often called "Obliques" by typographers, but are still used to provide emphasis in text in a similar manner to other type systems.

 ### Slant is a visual/"mechanical" attribute

 Just as *Width* changes the overall shaping of letters as a visual change that can help in certain layouts, *Slant* may be best treated as a visual change that affects the overall lean of letters, more as a visual change for certain aesthetics than as a device for typographic semantics.
+Slant without glyph substitution allows for things like animated interactions (e.g. links that slant when hovered, letters that stay "upright" despite a device's gyroscopic tilt), interesting display typography (e.g. posters with sloped typography, signage on staircases), and more.

+### Should the OpenType/Google Fonts specs deprecate Slant or Italic?
+No.

+There is overlap and ambiguity between Slant and Italic axes, and this has led to confusion and slow movement in browsers supporting this axes, as well as in average font designers in following the spec properly.

+As outlined above, *Italic* and *Slant* both serve a unique purpose, and there are contexts in which a user would want one or the other separately, and probably also contexts in which a user might want some separately-controllable combination of the two (e.g. animated UI text that includes a secondary level of emphasis).

+The specs shouldn't eliminate one or the other; they should provide more clarity and guidance around the purpose and implemenation of each.

+In general, "Italic" instances should be activated via the `ital` axis, while "Oblique" instances are activated via the `slnt` axis.

 ## Tests